 In radiotherapy, the development of intensity modulated radiotherapy (IMRT) has been an important milestone.
 IMRT employs variable intensity across multiple radiation beamlets which allows the construction of highly conformal dose distributions.
-The benefits of this technique include improved target volume dose conformity and sparing of normal tissues and organs at risk^{3,4,5}.
+The benefits of this technique include improved target volume dose conformity and sparing of normal tissues and organs at risk 3.4.5.

-However, IMRT has some limitations.
-In addition to the greater complexity and treatment delivery time compared to conventional conformal radiotherapy, IMRT plans use a larger number of monitor units, resulting in an increase in the amount of low dose radiation to the rest of the body of the patient.
-As such, there have been some concerns of increased risk of secondary radiationinduced malignancies 6,7,8.
+However, IMRT has some limitations such as the greater complexity and treatment delivery time compared to conventional conformal radiotherapy.
+IMRT plans also use a larger number of monitor units, resulting in an increase in the amount of low dose radiation to the rest of the body of the patient.
+As such, there have been some concerns of increased risk of secondary radiation-induced malignancies ^{6.7,8}.

-Arc therapy sets out to overcome some of the limitations of IMRT.
+Arc therapy sets out to overcome some of the

+limitations of IMRT.
 The introduction of Volumetric Modulated Arc Therapy [VMAT] has significantly changed the treatment landscape in conventional radiotherapy, allowing the user to achieve highly conformal dose distributions with improved target volume coverage and sparing of normal tissues compared with standard IMRT9.
 VMAT also offers other advantages, such as reduced treatment delivery time.
 Today, VMAT is widely used by radiotherapy centers.

-However, VMAT also has limitations.
+However, VMAT also has limitations 10.
 Challenges in clinical practice include achieving lower integral dose, greater dose conformity and better sparing of organs at risk.